Jhāna – Finer Details

 Levels of Jhāna

-7. the four jhānās are categorized into three levels based on how quickly a yogi can enter them and how long he can stay there.
+7. The four jhānās are categorized into three levels based on how quickly a yogi can enter them and how long he can stay there.

 Thus, there are three levels for each jhāna: low (hīna,) intermediate (majjhima,) and superior (paṇīta.)
 Rebirths in the rūpa loka Brahma realms take place according to the level.